paradite/Graphpedia/README.md

 Top 10 Hot Search

 Data mining
-	From wikipedia or stackoverflow
+	- From stackoverflow
+	- Parse the result

 User account management
 	- Need to implement admin functions (delete or review proposed edits)

-Abstraction of types - Ask mentor
+Abstraction of types
-	- Abstraction at querying for relationships
+	- Abstraction at parsing

 Allow user to search a pair of terms

+Change viz lines to straight lines

+Add category label for generic categories

+Merge terms if same name
 <!-- UI:  -->
 Display number of terms on main page